algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 Job: Software engineer for the government

 Description:
-Harry is a software engineer, he uses HARFANG 3D to create high quality simulations for the government with a software that respects the laws and regulations required for his job.
+Harry is a software engineer, he uses Harfang 3D to create high quality simulations for the government with a software that respects the laws and regulations required for his job.
 ```

 ### Persona 3